Ismat-Samadov/ebooks_az/README.md

 - Customization: Feel free to customize the spider to suit your specific scraping requirements, such as adapting the URL, improving error handling, or setting different user agents.

 ## License
-This project is provided under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for your purposes.
+---
 ## Contact
-If you have any questions or need further assistance, please feel free to [contact us](mailto:your@email.com) or open an issue in this repository.
+If you have any questions or need further assistance, please feel free to [contact me](mailto:ismetsemedov@gmail.com) or open an issue in this repository.

 Happy web scraping!
 ```